 Mission: Our goal is to provide teachers, parents, and students with accurate scores from system-wide tests so that they are able to plan instruction for every student in the way that is most appropriate for his or her learning.
 To that end, we follow the mandates given by the Georgia Department of Education and the Muscogee County Board of Education pertaining to security, administration, and ethics.
 The assessment system of Georgia is called the Milestones Assessment System (GMAS).
 Georgia Milestones has replaced the End of Course Test (EOCT).
 McGraw-Hill is the contractor for Georgia Milestones.

-Georgia Milestone Assessments (GMAS)
+Georgia Milestone Assessments (GMAS): The assessment is 20% of the final grade.

 GMAS will be given to students enrolled in:

 Mathematics (Advanced and Traditional Classes):